harmony-one/h/progress/yuriy-menkov.md

+2025-05-16 Fri: [Updated](https://github.com/harmony-one/shadow-pool-analytics/tree/main/export_swapx_ichi) and expanded the data on swapx ichi wallets stats.
+Completed the general comparison of btc pools on vfat, shadow, and swapx based on the collected statistics.
+Continuing research on the Spectra platform for data export and analytic.

 2025-05-15 Thu: Finished exporting data and analyzing wallet statistics from the pools of Beefy and SwapX Ichi: wbtc-scbtc, scbtc-wbtc, ws/scbtc, usdc.e/scbtc.
 Researching the Beets and Spectra platforms for data export and wallet analysis, as well as strategies for btc pools.

 2025-05-14 Wed: Added statistics for positions and wallets for several pools [WBTC_scBTC](https://github.com/harmony-one/shadow-pool-analytics/tree/main/vfat_shadow_stats/export_WBTC_%20scBTC) (914 positions) and [scBTC_LBTC](https://github.com/harmony-one/shadow-pool-analytics/tree/main/vfat_shadow_stats/export_scBTC_LBTC) (98 positions) - for vfat and shadow exchange.
 Working on data collection and analysis of BTC pools in Beefy Ichi Vaults.